 Benjy CookTech Director

-Eli is a recent graduate of Brandeis University, where he earned a degree in Islamic and Middle Eastern Studies.
+Eli graduated Brandeis University with a degree in Islamic and Middle Eastern Studies.
 He headed the Brandeis J Street U chapter, and led several campaigns on campus, including one to reinstate an academic partnership with Al Quds University in East Jerusalem.
 In his free time, Eli enjoys birding and hiking in nature.
-Eli has joined Zazim for a year courtesy of a grant from Shatil.

 Ziv StahlChair of Board of Directors